Deputy Director, Policy Division at Mississippi Attorney General’s Office

-How, when, and why did you decide to study Public Policy Leadership?
+When and why did you decide to study Public Policy Leadership?

 I decided that I wanted to study Public Policy Leadership during my senior year of high school.
-A mentor of mine first told me about the Lott Leadership Institute, and he encouraged me to apply.
+A mentor of mine told me about the Lott Leadership Institute and encouraged me to apply.
 I looked into the program and eventually decided to apply, because I wanted to learn about policy making and leadership while also being in a major that would build my political skills and relationships.
 I had been interested in politics and leadership for a couple years, and I wanted to pursue a degree where I would learn meaningful information.
 But I also wanted to be in a department where I would gain skills that would shape me into a competitive person in the professional world.
-The Lott Leadership Institute at Ole Miss encompasses all of those different values while providing a valuable degree at graduation that has prepared the students to go out and fulfill leadership roles in society.
+The Lott Leadership Institute encompasses all of those different values while providing a valuable degree at graduation that has prepared the students to go out and fulfill leadership roles in society.

-Please discuss highlights of your undergraduate experience?
+Please discuss highlights of your undergraduate experience.

 After graduating from law school and passing the Mississippi bar, I continued to work for Senator Thad Cochran as I had done in law school where I interned in his Oxford office.
 I served as his North Mississippi Field Representative where I was eventually named General Counsel in the Office of Senator Thad Cochran.
-When Senator Cochran retired, I continued to serve in the same position as the North Mississippi Field Representative and General Counsel to United States Senator Cindy Hyde-Smith.
-In this position, I am able to represent the Senator at meetings and events in the north Mississippi region, but I am also able to provide legal advice on different issues that arise within the Senator’s office.
+When Senator Cochran retired, I continued to serve in the same position as the North Mississippi Field Representative and General Counsel to US Senator Cindy Hyde-Smith.
+In this position, I was able to represent the Senator at meetings and events in the North Mississippi region, but was able to provide legal advice on different issues that arise within the Senator’s office.
 Serving in these roles to Senator Cochran and Senator Hyde-Smith has been one of the greatest honors of my life.